btholt/build-a-fullstack-nextjs-app-v4/lessons/01-welcome/A-intro.md

 ## Styling & UI Foundation

+- We're going to style a sign up / sign in page
 - Tailwind CSS setup and configuration
 - Radix UI primitives and shadcn/ui components
 - Building our wiki's core layout and navigation